Vaibhav67979/FlappyBird/README.md

 Alternate option :
 - Run the conf.lua file to configure the game/love file.
-- Open the main.lua file and run it on the Love 2d engine.
+- Open the main.lua file and run it on [LÖVE](https://love2d.org/).
 - Press any key to flap and avoid the obstacles(pipes).